 Students may want to minor in subjects related to security.
 Some possible minors are:

-Upon completion of the Security Track required courses, students with a major GPA of 2.5 or higher, may request an official letter of track completion.
+Upon completion of all degree requirements and Security Track required courses, students with a major GPA of 2.5 or higher may request an official letter of track completion.
 The letter will be on department letterhead, signed by the Director of Undergraduate Programs, and will mention you by name, your degree program, and that you have successfully completed the Undergraduate Track in Security.
-Please contact Ms. Zelda Tuazama with CSC Advising here to request a letter of completion.
+Please contact Dr. B. Jasmine Adams with CSC Advising here to request a letter of completion.